Steps To Take If Your Identity Is Stolen

 Contact other organizations if necessary.

-If you think your Social Security number or passport is compromised, contact the appropriate organizations.
+If you believe your Social Security number, passport, or other government documents were compromised, contact the appropriate federal agencies by phone.

 Close compromised accounts.